openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 * The random number generator

-* The simulator core ``openwns``, which includes different types of libraries e.g. classes to define dB, dBm and an interval.
+* The simulator core ``openwns``, which includes different types of libraries, for example classes to define dB, dBm and an interval.

 * The scenario package to define the radio environment.